Reyleth/T1A3-Text-Battle-Game/README.md

 ### Battle

-The `battle()` function in `battle.py` handles the combat between the player and the enemies.
+`battle.py` handles the combat between the player and the enemies.
 Here's a summary of its functionality:

-- The function takes a `current_user` object as an argument, which represents the player's character.
+- The `battle()` function takes a `current_user` object as an argument, which represents the player's character.

 - It first matches the player to an enemy based on the player's progress.
 The enemy is selected from a predefined list of enemies.